-- Great Spanish wines from Priorat, Bierzo, Ribeira del Duero or Castilla y León
+- Great Spanish from Priorat, Bierzo, Ribeira del Duero or Castilla y León

-- Bordeaux wines e.g. from Saint-Emilion, Medoc, Pauliac, Pomerol or Saint-Estèphe
+- Bordeaux wines, for example from Saint-Emilion, Médoc, Paulliac, Pomerol or Saint-Estèphe

-- Bottle-fermented sparkling wines with vintage such as Champagne, Franciacorta
+- Bottle fermented sparkling wines with vintage like Champagne or Franciacorta

 - Great white wines, often aged in wooden barrels

-Among other things, tannin prevents early oxidation of the wine, which is why it is also called an aging agent.
-Basically, we can say that the more tannic a wine is, the longer it can be stored.
-Tannins are also found in the rape and seeds of the berries, but their hardness is undesirable in wine, so the grapes are destemmed and the mash is pressed without crushing the seeds.
-Another origin of tannin can be through the aging of the wine in wooden barrels, new wood exchanges with the wine and releases tannins to it.
-It is the great art of the winemaker to find the right measure and the right wood for a wine.
+Tannins are also called aging substances, which means that the more tannin a wine contains, the longer it can be stored.
+Tannins are found in the skins, rape and seeds of the berries, but their hardness is undesirable in wine, so the grapes are usually destemmed and the mash pressed without crushing the seeds.
+Another origin of tannin can be through the aging of the wine in wooden barrels.
+New wood exchanges with the wine and releases tannins to it.
+The great art of the winemaker is to find the right measure and the right wood for a wine.

-However, the egg shape is not completely new, since ancient times, the arched vessels of the amphorae have been known as well-known wine vessels.
-Currently, they are experiencing a real renaissance, more and more vintners are fermenting their wine naturally in clay pots.
-Namely in huge clay amphorae buried in the earth.
-Biodynamics is the new guiding principle here.
-If one were to call it a trend, the winemakers in question would probably be personally affected, because natural wines are about a very philosophical basic attitude towards wine and its preparation.
-Thereby, one goes back to antiquity.
-Clay shards from excavations prove that as early as 7,500 years ago, they were in contact with wine, i.e. wine was stored in clay vessels.
-Or rather, the juice was stored and wine was produced by spontaneous fermentation.
-It is assumed that vine and wine originated in the South Caucasus, today's Georgia.
-And around the Black Sea, this old method has been preserved over all the centuries.
-This is also the origin of the "Kvevri", the name of the huge clay vessels, which are made by hand over several weeks and then gently fired in a large kiln.
-Of course, they are only produced in small quantities.
-Transport has proved to be a particular difficulty, as the amphorae have a very thin wall of natural clay of only approx. 1.5 cm for their size.
-Every winegrower is happy if he doesn't get a pile of broken pieces after waiting for several years.
-In order for them to withstand the weight and pressure of filling, they are buried in the ground.
+The egg shape is not new, since ancient times, the curved vessels called amphorae have been known.
+More and more winemakers are fermenting their wine naturally in clay amphorae, which are often buried in the ground.
+A practice of antiquity.
+Clay shards from excavations prove that they were already in contact with wine 7,500 years ago, i.e. wine was stored in clay vessels.
+We could also say that the must was stored in them and through spontaneous fermentation was created - heureka - wine.
+The origin of vine and wine is believed to be in the South Caucasus, today's Georgia.
+And around the Black Sea this ancient method has been preserved over the centuries.
+This is also the origin of the "Kvevri", the name of the huge clay vessels that are made by hand over several weeks and then gently fired in a large kiln.
+Needless to say, they are only produced in small quantities.
+Transport has proven to be a particular difficulty, for their size the amphorae have a very thin wall of natural clay of only about 1.5 cm.
+So every winegrower is happy if he doesn't get a pile of broken pieces after waiting for several years.
+In order for them to withstand the weight and pressure of filling at all, they are buried in the ground.
 But once the clay amphorae are in the ground, there is little left for the winemaker to do.
-After all, the whole idea is to let nature prevail.
-The earth provides the perfect temperature balance and certainly no one can accidentally disturb fermentation processes, leave a door open or otherwise interfere with nature.
+After all, the purpose and goal is to let nature prevail.
+The earth provides the perfect temperature balance and certainly no one can accidentally disturb fermentation processes, leave a door open or otherwise interfere with nature in any way.